jukujala/R-data-pipe/README.md

 `closure.data.pipe` is a simple machine learning data pipeline for R based on functional programming.
-It is both a way to structure your code and a supporting R package with few predefined data preprocessing transformation.
+It is both

+  1. A way to structure your code to correctly do data processing for machine learning in both development and production.
+  2. R package with few predefined data transformations. and a supporting R package with

 Use `closure.data.pipe` to transform input data before calling R functions `train` and `predict` both in development and production.